pidedirecto/pidedirectoapi/README.md

 ### POST cancelOrder <span id="POST-cancelOrder"/>
 Use this API method to cancel an order.
 Orders can only be cancelled if no driver has accepted the order.
-As soon as a driver has accepted the order or order is already cancelled/rejected/completed/delivered an error with name `OrderCannotBeCancelledError` will be returned.
+As soon as a driver has accepted the order or order is already cancelled/rejected/completed/delivered an error with name `OrderCannotBeCancelled` will be returned.

 #### Request